-10 The Target of Evaluation (TOE) is Secure Microcontroller (Security IC) it is composed of a processing unit, security components, I/O port, ROM, EEPROM, and RAM memories.
+11 The Target of Evaluation (TOE) is Secure Microcontroller (Security IC) it is composed of a processing unit, security components, I/O port, ROM, EEPROM, and RAM memories.

-- Test Software - Cryptographic Support Software - Security IC Embedded Software - 12 Test Software: Test software includes the test programs that are produced as evidence to support the ATE class for the evaluation of the TOE.
-INSIDE Engineering ROM is provided to facilitate testing of the device, this Engineering ROM is applicable to Phases 2 and 3 of the TOE life Cycle.
+- 12 The TOE will contain software elements during its life cycle.
+This software falls into 2 distinct categories: - IC Dedicated Software comprising - o IC Dedicated Test Software - IC Dedicated Support Software (Cryptographic Support Software) - Security IC Embedded Software - IC Dedicated Test Software: Test Software includes the test programs that are 13 produced as evidence to support the ATE class for the evaluation of the TOE.
+INSIDE Engineering ROM is provided to facilitate testing of the device; this Engineering ROM is applicable to Phases 2 and 3 of the TOE life Cycle.
 To further aid testing of the TOE, additional test programs may be loaded into the EEPROM.
-In addition to the Test software the TOE also includes dedicated hardware to perform testing.
-To allow the ITSEF to perform testing of the TOE a version of the TOE is delivered with an INSIDE Engineering ROM (it should be noted this also includes the Cryptographic Support Software detailed below), and some simple test routines stored in the EEPROM.
-It must be noted that this Engineering ROM and associated test software is not part of the TOE (apart from the Cryptographic Support Software which is part of the TOE).
+In addition to the Test Software, the TOE also includes dedicated hardware to perform testing.
+To allow the ITSEF to perform testing of the TOE, the TOE is delivered with an INSIDE Engineering ROM (it should be noted this also includes the Cryptographic Support Software detailed below) and some simple test routines stored in the EEPROM.
+It must be noted that this Engineering ROM and associated Test Software is not part of the TOE (apart from the Cryptographic Support Software, which is part of the TOE).
 The entry and abuse of test modes (hardware) must be verified after TOE Delivery: this is evaluated according to the Common Criteria assurance family AVA\VAN.
-Refer to TOE Summary Specification for further information. - 13 Cryptographic Support Software (Toolbox): The TOE where applicable also consists of a Cryptographic Toolbox provided by INSIDE.
+Refer to TOE Summary Specification for further information. - 14 Cryptographic Support Software (Toolbox): The TOE where applicable also consists of a Cryptographic Toolbox provided by INSIDE.
 This Toolbox is part of the ROM embedded on the TOE within the Secure Core.
 The user of this document should refer to the TOE Summary specification of this document for the full details.
-The INSIDE Toolbox is considered part of the TOE. - Security IC Embedded Software: The final version of the AT90SC24036RCV device also includes embedded software, this final version of the product is referred to as a Composite Product.
+The INSIDE Toolbox is considered part of the TOE. - 15 Security IC Embedded Software: The final version of the AT90SC28880RCFV2 device also includes embedded software; this final version of the product is referred to as a Composite Product.
 The Security IC Embedded Software can be stored in non-volatile non-programmable memories (ROM).
-But some parts of it (called supplements for the Security IC Embedded Software, refer to [PP]) may also be stored in non-volatile programmable memories (for instance EEPROM).
+However, some parts of it (called supplements for the Security IC Embedded Software, refer to [PP]) may also be stored in non-volatile programmable memories (for instance EEPROM).
 All data managed by the Security IC Embedded Software is called User Data.
-In addition, Prepersonalisation Data [PP] belongs to the User Data. - 15 The Composite Product comprises - the TOE - the Security IC Embedded Software comprising - Hard-coded Security IC Embedded Software (normally stored in ROM) - Soft-coded Security IC Embedded Software (normally stored in EEPROM) and - User Data (especially personalisation data and other data generated and used by the Security IC Embedded Software)
+In addition, Pre-personalisation Data [PP] belongs to the User Data.

-16 The Security IC Embedded Software and the User Data are developed separately to the hardware TOE by the Inside Customers.
-Therefore the Security IC Embedded Software is not part of the TOE.
+- 16 The Composite Product comprises - the TOE - the Security IC Embedded Software comprising - Hard-coded Security IC Embedded Software (normally stored in ROM) - Soft-coded Security IC Embedded Software (normally stored in EEPROM) and - User Data (especially personalisation data and other data generated and used by the Security IC Embedded Software) - 17 The Security IC Embedded Software and the User Data are developed separately to the hardware TOE by the Inside Customers.
+The Security IC Embedded Software is not part of the TOE.

-Note: even though the Security IC Embedded Software is not part of the TOE, the documentations delivered as evidence for the AGD Class (Guidance Documentation) aid the developer to ensure the correct operation of the device and more importantly the security functionality of the device and is therefore part of the TOE.
+Note: even though the Security IC Embedded Software is not part of the TOE, the documentation delivered as evidence for the AGD Class (Guidance Documentation) aid the developer to ensure the correct operation of the device and more importantly the security functionality of the device.
+Therefore, the Guidance Documentation is considered part of the TOE.